Product Guide

 Product Name

 Enter a clear, descriptive name for your product.
-This is the name visitors will see on your page and in their order confirmation emails.
-Keep it concise but informative -- it should immediately communicate what the product is.
+This is what visitors see on your page and in order confirmation emails.
+Keep it concise but informative.

 Examples of good product names: